How to Stop Drinking Every Night (Without Feeling Deprived)

 The habit runs on predictability.

-So you slightly disrupt it:
+So, you slightly disrupt it:

-Different location (even just a different chair)
+Different room (even just a different chair)

-Slight delay (10–15 minutes)
+Give yourself a little delay (10–15 minutes)

 You’re no longer just reacting.